Kobra299/MineTrax/README.md

         S:SongTitle=Haggstrom
     }

-In the "general" part of the config, you can add or remove discs w/ numberOfDiscs=
+In the "general" part of the album config (/config/MineTrax_album.cfg), you can add or remove discs w/ numberOfDiscs= Let's say you have set the music disc 0, 1 and 2, you will want to modify numberOfDiscs to 3 (0 being the first, 1 the second, 2 the third)

     Remember:
         -LET THE GAME RUN ONCE TO CREATE THE ALBUM AND THE MOD'S CONFIG FILE